ucbrise/flor/README.md

     ...
 ```

-First, wrap the iterator of the main loop with FLOR's generator: ``flor.loop``.
+First, wrap the iterator of the main loop with FLOR's generator: ``Flor.loop``.
 The generator enables FLOR to parallelize replay of the main loop,
 and to jump to an arbitrary epoch for data recovery.
-FLOR also relies on this generator for initialization and clean-up, so don't skip this step.

 ```python
 from flor import Flor